pureIska/Decentralized-Anonymous-Banking-system/README.md

 If you want to help this project, try to make a code for the Bank and the FakeCoin.(in c++ for both please)

-If you have any suggestion/question/you found a way to be the bad guy and win money for nothing, just write it in the wiki, or send me an email at isaakchevry@gmail.com
+If you have any suggestion/question/you found a way to be the bad guy and win money for nothing, just send me an email at isaakchevry@gmail.com

 donate in bitcoin: 1Q1m2inLhD5x2XXoZBHvUyp9QVaxdAxPMY